ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 1/Day 1.md

 ## Services

-*Infrastructure* -> give you compute, networking and storage.
+*Infrastructure IaaS* -> give you compute, networking and storage.
+Focuses on infrastructure management
 - AWS, Google, Microsoft Azure
+- The provider is responsible for the networking infrastructure

-*Platform Vendors* -> Abstracts things you need to be responsible of, software updates, packages, etc.
+*Platform Vendors PaaS* -> Abstracts things you need to be responsible of, software updates, packages, etc.
 - The primary purpose of PaaS is to deliver a development and deployment platform
+- Simplifies application development

-*Software as a service* -> broad definition.
+*Software as a service SaaS* -> broad definition.
 Apps, APIs, etc. You are producing something and someone else is consuming it.
 The consumer does not care about infrastructure or platform, he just wants the app/product.
+- Software distribution model where applications are hosted and maintained by a third party provider, accessible to users over the internet.
+It could be offered through a subscription model.
+- The user does not need to worry about local installations and upkeep
+- Ready to use software

 *System Integrators* -> Person or organization that focuses on making different software and hardware work together in a cohesive and functional system.
 This can become a complex technological system
 - Building the cloud system